The Rutgers Professional MBA

 A Cutting-Edge Curriculum

-The 21-month PMBA curriculum blends traditional MBA courses with current global business and world issues.
-You will analyze emerging global trends, from data-driven analytics to corporate social responsibility.
+The 21-month, hybrid Professional MBA curriculum blends traditional MBA courses with current global business and world issues.
+You will analyze emerging global trends, from data-driven analytics to managing conflict and negotiations.
 The result is the perfect mix of business fundamentals and 21st century innovations.
 It’s what sets the Rutgers–Camden PMBA program apart from other MBA schools for working professionals.
-The innovative format of the 42-credit curriculum offers two three-credit courses during each of the seven sessions.

 Financial Management